On the structure of (banner, odd hole)-free graphs: Optimizing (banner, odd hole)-free graphs

 Consider a graph $G$ with a modular decomposition ${\cal P} = (M_1, \ldots , M_t)$.
 Note that if $G$ is prime then each $M_i$ is a single vertex.
-Our coloring algorithm will return a minimum coloring of $G$, or correctly declare that $G$ is not (banner, odd hole)-free.
-If $G$ is prime, then a single call to DIRECT-COLOR($G$) will return a minimum coloring of $G$, or a message that $G$ is not (banner, odd hole)-free.
+Our coloring algorithm (Algorithm~\ref{alg:color}: COLOR($G$)) will return a minimum coloring of $G$, or correctly declare that $G$ is not (banner, odd hole)-free.
+If $G$ is prime, then a single call to DIRECT-COLOR($G$) will return a minimum coloring of $G$, or a message that $G$ is imperfect with $\alpha(G) \geq 3$.
+In the latter case, by Theorem~\ref{thm:main} we know that $G$ is not (banner, odd hole)-free.
 Now, assume $G$ is not prime.
 For each module $M_i$, the algorithm is recursively applied to $M_i$.
 If $M_i$ is not (banner, odd hole)-free, then neither is $G$.
 If a minimum coloring of $M_i$ with $t$ colors is returned, then we substitute a clique with $t$ vertices for $M_i$ in $G$.
 This substitution is done for all modules of the decomposition.
 Let $F$ be the graph obtained from these substitutions.
-By Theorem~\ref{thm:main}, if $\alpha(F) \geq 3$, then $F$ cannot contain an odd antihole $A$, for otherwise $A$ is contained in some maximal module of $G$ and this module intersects some maximal module $M_i$ of the decomposition, a contradiction.
+By Theorem~\ref{thm:main}, if $\alpha(F) \geq 3$, then $F$ cannot contain an odd antihole $A$, for otherwise $A$ is contained in some strong module of $G$ and this module overlaps some strong module $M_i$ of the decomposition, a contradiction.
 Thus a single call to DIRECT-COLOR($F$) will return a minimum coloring of $F$ (and thus, of $G$) or a correct declaration that $G$ is not (banner, odd hole)-free.
 Our algorithm is described below (Algorithm~\ref{alg:color}).

-The algorithm can be make more efficient by skipping the trivial modules of the decomposition.
-But this does not improve the worst case complexity.
-Since the modules of ${\cal P}$ are maximal and therefore pairwise non-intersecting, the number of recursively calls to COLOR is bounded by $2n -1$.
-This fact can be easily seen by induction as follows: let $s_i = | M_i |$, by induction the number of recursive calls on the modules $M_i$ is at most $ (2 s_1 - 1) + (2 s_2 - 1) + \ldots + (2 s_\ell -1 ) = (2 \sum_{i=1}^{\ell} s_i) - \ell \leq 2n -1$.
+The algorithm can be make more efficient by skipping the trivial modules of the decomposition, but this does not improve the worst case complexity.
+Since the modules of ${\cal P}$ are strong and therefore pairwise non-intersecting, the number of recursively calls to COLOR is bounded by $2n -1$ for $n \geq 2$.
+This fact can be easily seen by induction as follows: let $s_i = | M_i |$, by induction the number of recursive calls on $G$ (with the modules $M_i$) is at most $ 1 + (2 s_1 - 1) + (2 s_2 - 1) + \ldots + (2 s_t -1 ) = (2 \sum_{i=1}^{t} s_i) - t + 1 \leq 2n -1$.
 Let $g(n)$ (respectively, $t(n)$) be the time complexity of coloring a perfect graph (respectively, find a maximum matching of a graph).
 By Theorem~\ref{thm:decomp}, Algorithm~\ref{alg:color} has complexity $O( n \; (max(g(n), t(n) ) )$.